mrjones2014/op.nvim/README.md

 | `:OpOpen`   | Open an item in the 1Password 8 desktop app                     |
 | `:OpSignin` | Choose a 1Password account to sign in with                      |
 | `:OpWhoami` | Check which 1Password account you are currently signed in with  |

+## Features

+- Biometric unlock!
+Unlock 1Password with fingerprint or Apple watch from within Neovim
+- Create items from strings in the current buffer
+  - If the Treesitter query fails or there's no Treesitter parser for the current filetype, fallback to manual value input
+- Infer default field and item names based on field value patterns
+- Open an item in the 1Password 8 desktop app
+- Insert an item reference URI (e.g. `op://vault-name/item-name/field-name`)
+- Switch between multiple 1Password accounts